-The TUSB2136 is an integrated universal serial bus (USB) 1.1 hub with a keyboard I/O controller.
-This makes it an ideal solution for a compound USB keyboard with built-in hub device.
-The TUSB2136 has $8k \times 8$ RAM space for application development.
-A ROM-based version of the TUSB2136 has $8k \times 8$ ROM space for predeveloped customer-specific production applications.
-In addition, the TUSB2136 is programmable and can be used for various other general USB controller applications.
-Unique vendor identification and product identification (VID/PID) can be selected without the use of an external EEPROM.
+The TUSB2136 is an integrated universal serial bus (USB) hub with a general-purpose 8052 microcontroller that can be used for various USB controller applications.
+The TUSB2136 has $8K \times 8$ RAM space for application development.
 Using a 12-MHz crystal, the onboard oscillator generates the internal system clocks.
 No additional programming is required for any part of the hub functions.
-The device can be programmed via an inter-IC (IC) serial interface at power on from an EEPROM, or optionally, the application firmware can be downloaded from a host PC via USB.
+The device is programmed via an inter-IC (I2C) serial interface at power on from an EEPROM, or optionally, the application firmware can be downloaded from a host PC via USB.
 The 8052-based microprocessor allows several third-party standard tools to be used for application development.
 In addition, the application code available in the general market can also be used (this may or may not require some code modification due to hardware variations).